 The Emporium ~ The stone flagged ground floor of this elegant bar and restaurant is now pet-friendly.
 Bob in for coffee, drinks, breakfast, lunch or an evening meal.
 Comfy sofas and Beat The Clock Pizzas are a big draw too. theemporiumclitheroe.co.uk

 Maxwells Cafe & Wine Bar ~ The covered outside area of this popular cafe bar has heaters for chilly days.
 King Lane. www.maxwellscafebar.co.uk

-Bowland Beer Hall ~ For the Real ale fan, the newly opened Beer Hall in Holmes Mill has 42 cask ales on tap and has lots of original features from its industrial heritage including a huge steam engine.
+Bowland Beer Hall ~ For the Real ale fan, the Beer Hall at Holmes Mill has 42 cask ales on tap and has lots of original features from its industrial heritage including a huge steam engine.
 Serves bar meals.
 Now open every day. holmesmill.co.uk

 White Lion ~ Popular town centre pub with resident dogs Mo and Nugget and Emoji.
 11 Market Place.

 New Inn ~ Drinkers Pub with good selection of Real Ales and cozy fires.
 Bar staff often give four legged visitors dog treats.Parson Lane.

 Bowland Distillery Café/Bar ~ Independent gin and vodka distillery within the Green Jersey Cycle shop.
 Very welcoming to dogs.
 Shawbridge Street.

 Old School Room ~ Formerly the Catholic Club on Lowergate, this is an attractive newly refurbished bar with big screen tvs, pool table and spacious yet snug seating areas.
 There’s also a fun retro school theme running through the bar.www.clitheroebar.com/